 CALENDAR DESCRIPTION: This course is designed to create an environment in which students can begin to critically examine social work in its broadest terms.
 The purpose of the course is to enable students to reflect and examine their values, beliefs, and feelings in relation to society of which they are members and to explore their present and potential roles and responsibilities as a social work practitioner.
 Students will examine dominant influences that affect decision-making and communication in society.
 The course will provide an opportunity for students to relate and integrate these ideas with the philosophies and values of social welfare from a structural social work perspective.

 CREDIT/CONTACT HOURS: 3 credits / 3 hours per week

-DELIVERY MODE(S): Remote via D2L and Zoom Classes (biweekly 7-9 p.m)
+DELIVERY MODE(S): Remote via combination of D2L (online modules) and Zoom Classes (6-8 p.m).

 OBJECTIVES: